Smoke of any kind raises your lung cancer risk

 Some families have an increased risk of lung cancer, even among those who have never smoked.
 Having a first-degree relative with lung cancer raises your risk.
 In addition to family history, secondhand smoke may be a factor if you live in a home with a smoker.

-Radon, an odorless gas that is the result of the natural decay of uranium, has been identified as a risk factor for lung cancer.
+Radon, an odorless gas resulting from the natural decay of uranium, is a risk factor for lung cancer.
 It's most often found in the soil beneath houses and can seep up into a home.
 Secondhand smoke from fireplaces, campfires and wood-burning stoves is a risk factor as well.
-Finally, some people work in occupations that increase their risk for lung cancer because of exposure to asbestos, heavy metals, diesel fuel and coal.
-That risk increases if you smoke.
+Finally, some people work in occupations that increase their risk for lung cancer because of exposure to asbestos, arsenic, heavy metals such as beryllium, cadmium and chromium, diesel fuel exhaust and coal dust.
+The risk from these exposures further increases if you smoke.

 Should you be screened for lung cancer?

-“If any of the above risk factors apply to you, or if you have a family history of lung cancer, talk to your primary care doctor to see if you qualify for a lung cancer screening,” said Dr. Gillespie.
+“If any of the above risk factors apply to you, or if you have a family history of lung cancer, talk to your primary care doctor to see if you qualify for a lung cancer screening CT scan,” says Dr. Pilli.

 You should also get checked if you experience any of the following symptoms: